ArthurDelannoyazerty/ArthurDelannoyazerty/README.md

 You can find in my repositories many school projects, personnal projects and some code for competitions.

-Here is one of my last main personnal project :
+Here are some of my main personnal projects :
 <br/><br/>
 <div>
 	<table>